The World Day of Prayer and Action for Children: Tackling Poverty to Stop Violence Against Children

 Poverty very directly exacerbates such violence.
 For example, there is a higher incidence of domestic violence in impoverished families with unemployed adults.

-Many poor neighbourhoods, with young people who can neither afford to go to school, nor find jobs, tend to have higher rates of alcoholism, drug abuse, gang violence and other crimes that impact children.
+Many poor neighborhoods, with young people who can neither afford to go to school, nor find jobs, tend to have higher rates of alcoholism, drug abuse, gang violence and other crimes that impact children.

 Now, some may say that poverty has always been with us, and will never be completely eliminated.
 That may be true in the case of relative poverty, but in a $70 trillion global economy, we simply cannot and should not accept the persistence of absolute poverty as the unavoidable fate of humanity.